 General Pálffy Miklós (1552-1600)

-Pálffy was born in 1552 has gained both national and international reputation with his military and political activity.
+Pálffy was born in 1552 and has gained a both national and international reputation with his military and political activity.

-He grew up with the sons of Emperor Maximilian (like Ferenc Nádasdy did it) and he traveled all around Europe.
+He grew up with the sons of Emperor Maximilian (like Nádasdy Ferenc) and he traveled all around Europe.
 You can read more about Pálffy Tamás, his younger brother on my page, he was also a brave warrior of the Borderland:

-Together with his friend, Ferenc Nádasdy, they launched many smaller attacks against the Turks and won many victories.
+Together with his friend, Nádasdy Ferenc, they launched many smaller attacks against the Turks and won many victories.

 He took part in almost all the serious moves of the 15-Year-War: